DimitrisTagaroulias/Cooking_with_React/README.md

 2. You can add a new one.

 NOTE:
-The app creates a cookie in order your actions to be persisted
+The app creates a cookie in order your actions to be persisted.